-- 72. (1) In any of the following cases, that is to say,- - (a) where any warehoused goods are removed from a warehouse in contravention of section 71: - (b) where any warehoused goods have not been removed from a warehouse at the expiration of the period during which 5 such goods are permitted under section 61 to remain in a warehouse; - (c) where any warehoused goods have been taken under section 64 as samples without payment of duty; - (d) where any goods in respect of which a bond has been 10 executed under section 59 and which have not been cleared for home consumption or exportation are not duly accounted for to the satisfaction of the proper officer;
+- 71. No warehoused goods shall be taken out of a warehouse except on clearance for home consumption or re-exportation, or for removal to another warehouse, or as otherwise provided by this Act. - 72.
+(1) In any of the following cases, that is to say,- - (a) where any warehoused goods are removed from a warehouse in contravention of section 71; - (b) where any warehoused goods have not been removed from a warehouse at the expiration of the period during which such goods are permitted under section 61 to remain in a warehouse; - (c) where any warehoused goods have been taken under section 64 as samples without payment of duty; - (d) where any goods in respect of which a bond has been executed under section 59 and which have not been cleared for home consumption or exportation are not duly accounted for to the satisfaction of the proper officer;

-the proper officer may demand, and the owner of such goods shall forthwith pay, the full amount of duty chargeable on account of such 15 goods together with all penalties, rent, interest and other charges payable in respect of such goods.
+the proper officer may demand, and the owner of such goods shall forthwith pay, the full amount of duty chargeable on account of such goods together with all penalties, rent, interest and other charges payable in respect of such goods.

-(2) If any owner fails to pay any amount demanded under subsection (1), the proper officer may, without prejudice to any other remedy, cause to be detained and sold, after notice to the owner (any 25 transfer of the goods notwithstanding) such sufficient portion of his goods, if any, in the warehouse, as the said officer may select.
+(2) If any owner fails to pay any amount demanded under subsection (1), the proper officer may, without prejudice to any other remedy, cause to be detained and sold, after notice to the owner (any transfer of the goods notwithstanding) such sufficient portion of his goods, if any, in the warehouse, as the said officer may select.

-Cancellation and return of warehousing bond.
+Cancellation and return of winehousing bond.

-73. When the whole of the goods covered by any bond executed under section 59 have been cleared for home consumption or exported or are otherwise duly accounted for, and when all amounts due on 25 account of such goods have been paid, the proper officer shall cancel the bond as discharged in full, and shall on demand deliver it, so cancelled, to the person who has executed or is entitled to receive it.
+73. When the whole of the goods covered by any bond executed under section 59 have been cleared for home consumption or exported or are otherwise duly accounted for, and when all amounts due on account of such goods have been paid, the proper officer shall cancel the bond as discharged in full, and shall on demand deliver it, so cancelled, to the person who has executed or is entitled to receive it.